isnotvinicius/isnotvinicius/README.md

 I’m a 24-year-old Brazilian full-stack developer, currently living in São Paulo.
 I’ve been coding since 2017 as a hobby and decided to pursue it as my full-time job.
 I graduated from college in 2020 and started working the same year.

-🔭 I'm a Full Stack Developer @Diagonal in São Paulo.
+🔭 I'm a Full Stack Developer @Fênix Tecnologias Educacionais in São Paulo.

 🍃 Learning a few things in PHP, also studying Golang.